dbreon88/daiagon-alley/README.md

 Users can get a high level view of the current rates and can further explore the historical rates of these 3 platforms overtime.

-# Getting started:
+_Getting started:_

 Prerequisites:

--Latest version of docker installed
+- Latest version of docker installed

 For the first run of the app, start by running the following command within the main directory: